hwipl/nuqql/README.md

   example, with this command: `account 0 send user_name@server.com`.
 Note: `0` is the account ID as shown with `account list`.

-## Usage

-After the previous setup steps, you should finally be able to use nuqql.

-### Run

-Run nuqql with `./nuqql.py`.

-### Controls

-Basic controls of nuqql are:

-* Navigate the buddy list with the arrow keys `UP` and `DOWN`
-* Press `ENTER` on a buddy to start a conversation with it
-* In a conversation:
-  * Send message with `CTRL-X`
-  * Leave conversation with the `ESC` key
-* Exit nuqql with the `q` key when you are in no conversation
-* Enter a special conversation named the command window with the `:` key when you are in no conversation

 ### Hacky stuff/additional tools

-If certain keys do not work, nuqql-keys.py is a tool that might help you to set up or reconfigure the keymaps within the nuqql code.
+If certain keys do not work, `nuqql-keys.py` is a tool that might help you to set up or reconfigure the keymaps within the nuqql code.

+## Development

+Most of the development happens in the *devel* branch.
+When a new version of *nuqql* is released, the *devel* code is merged into the *master* branch.
+So, if you want to try the latest code, check out the *devel* branch, otherwise just use *master*.

 ## Changes

+* devel
+  * Rename Buddy List to Conversation List
+  * Introduce multiple backend support
+    * Each backend is listed as conversation in the Conversation List
+  * nuqql command window is now also a conversation in the Conversation List
+  * Coding style fixes and code reorganization
 * v0.2:
   * Make nuqql configuration easier:
     * Look for purpled in $PATH